 Income Taxes-We use the asset and liability method of accounting for income taxes.
 Using this method, deferred tax assets and liabilities are recorded based on the differences between the financial reporting and tax basis of assets and liabilities.
 The deferred tax assets and liabilities are calculated using the enacted tax rates and laws that we expect to be in effect when the differences are expected to reverse.
 We routinely evaluate the likelihood of realizing the benefit of our deferred tax assets and may record a valuation allowance if, based on all available evidence, it is determined that it is more likely than not that all or some portion of the deferred tax benefit will not be realized.
-The valuation allowance on our deferred tax assets at January 29, 2022 and January 30, 2021 was \$10.0 million and \$8.7 million, respectively.
+The valuation allowance on our deferred tax assets at January 28, 2023 and January 29, 2022 was \$12.8 million and \$10.0 million, respectively.

 We regularly evaluate the likelihood of realizing the benefit of income tax positions that we have taken in various federal, state and foreign filings by considering all relevant facts, circumstances and information available.
 If we believe it is more likely than not that our position will be sustained, we recognize a benefit at the largest amount that we believe is cumulatively greater than 50% likely to be realized.
 Interest and penalties related to income tax matters are classified as a component of income tax expense.
-Unrecognized tax benefits are recorded in other long-term liabilities on the consolidated balance sheets.
+Unrecognized tax benefits of \$2.5 million and \$1.7 million are recorded in other long-term liabilities on the consolidated balance sheets at January 28, 2023 and January 29, 2022, respectively.